vgmstream/vgmstream/doc/TXTH.md

 ```
 subfile_offset = 0x20   # tell TXTH to parse a full file (ex. .ogg) at this offset
 subfile_size = @0x10    # defaults to (file size - subfile_offset) if not set
-subfile_extension = ogg # may be ommited if subfile extension is the same
+subfile_extension = ogg # may be omitted if subfile extension is the same

 # many fields are ignored
 codec = PCM16LE